ironsheep/PNut-TS/README.md

 ## Repository Configuration

-This project is configured to run in a docker instance.
+This project is configured to run in a docker container.
 Docker is essentially a way to run stuff in a local sandboxed environment.
 The environment is specified by a docker image, and its main component is a snapshot of all files that are needed to run.

 Wanting to clone the PNut_TS repository locally and run regression tests, or even maybe contribute to this compiler?
 Then start with Installing Docker Desktop to your machine.
 See [Overview of Docker Desktop](https://docs.docker.com/desktop/) at the Docker website.